novonordisk-research/ProcessOptimizer/README.md

 An introductory walkthough of the package can be found [here](https://github.com/novonordisk-research/ProcessOptimizer/blob/develop/examples/walkthrough/readme.md)<br>
 Various examples on use and functionality can be found [here](https://github.com/novonordisk-research/ProcessOptimizer/tree/develop/examples).

-## Citation

-If you use the package in relation to a citation, please cite: https://doi.org/10.5281/zenodo.5155295.<br>
-Please also cite the underlaying package (scikit-optimize).

 ## Contributions

 Feel free to play around with algorithm.
 Should you encounter errors while using ProcessOptimizer, please report them